What’s New in 2026

 Leave Laws

-✅ Paid Sick Leave | Most New Jersey employees are entitled to paid sick leave, accrued at 1 hour for every 30 hours worked (up to a maximum of 40 hours).
+| ✅ Paid Sick Leave | Most employees are entitled to paid sick leave, accrued at 1 hour for every 30 hours worked (up to a maximum of 40 hours) under New Jersey’s Earned Sick Leave law.
 Certain employees, including union construction workers and per diem health workers, can’t access this leave.
 An employee can use this leave for their own illness, to care for a sick family member, deal with a domestic or sexual violence matter, or attend a school event.
 Employers can give employees their full 40 hours of sick leave at the start of the year, rather than requiring them to accrue it.
 Employers can request supporting documentation only for leave requests longer than 2 days.
 If the leave is planned, employers can require employees to give 7 days’ notice of their intention to take it.
 Otherwise, employees must provide notice as soon as possible. |

-❌ Pregnancy and Parental Leave | No state laws specifically require employers to provide pregnancy or parental leave.
-However, pregnant employees and new parents may be able to access other types of leave and benefits for this purpose.
-Pregnant workers may be eligible for FMLA leave, temporary disability insurance benefits, or paid sick leave to take time off before and immediately after giving birth.
+| ❌ Pregnancy and Parental Leave | While New Jersey has no standalone pregnancy and parental leave law, pregnant employees may be eligible for FMLA leave, temporary disability insurance benefits, or paid sick leave to take time off before and immediately after giving birth.
 They could also access NJFLA leave, FMLA leave, and Family Leave Insurance benefits after the birth.
-New parents may also be able to use NJFLA leave, FMLA leave, and Family Leave Insurance benefits to take paid time off following the birth, adoption, or foster placement of a child. |
+New parents may also be able to use NJFLA leave, FMLA leave, and Family Leave Insurance benefits to take time off following the birth, adoption, or foster placement of a child. |

-❌ Vacation and Personal Leave | No state law requires employers to provide employees with vacation or personal leave.
+| ❌ Vacation and Personal Leave | No state law requires employers to provide employees with vacation or personal leave.
 However, many employers choose to do so.
 Employers should follow the relevant sections of their leave policy or employment contract if they offer it.
 Accrued but unused vacation pay isn’t considered wages under state law. |

-Military Leave | State law allows certain employees to access leave for military service.
-Employees must meet specific criteria to be reinstated to their former position on return. |
+| Military Leave | State military reemployment laws offer similar job protections as USERRA, but also require employers to rehire covered employees to their former positions after active duty ordered by the state Governor.
+Employees must meet specific criteria to be reinstated to their former position upon return. |

-Jury Duty Leave | Employers must provide employees with leave to attend jury duty.
+| Jury Duty Leave | Employers must provide employees with leave to attend jury duty.
 This leave doesn’t have to be paid, but it’s job-protected. |

-Domestic or Sexual Violence Leave | Certain employees are entitled to up to 20 days of unpaid leave in a 12-month period for reasons relating to domestic or sexual violence.
-To be eligible, employees must: • Work for an employer with at least 25 employees. • Have worked at least 1,000 hours in the last 12 months.
 Employees can access this leave if they’re victims of domestic or sexual violence or to support a family member who is.
 Employees must provide employers with written notice of this leave as early as possible.
 Employers can request supporting documentation.
 Leave taken under the NJFLA or FMLA for the same reason runs concurrently. |

-Emergency Response Leave | Volunteer emergency responders can take unpaid leave during a state of emergency.
+| Emergency Response Leave | Volunteer emergency responders can take unpaid leave during a state of emergency.
 Workers can use accrued paid vacation or sick leave for this purpose. |

 Pro Tip